duzun/P2PEG/README.md

 $P2PEG->networkEntropy($autoseed=true);
 ```

-On cron event you could call
+On cron you could call

 ```php
 $P2PEG->expensiveEntropy($autoseed=true);
 ```

 This method gathers some network entropy and server entropy and can be realy slow.
 This is why it is a good idea to call it in background.
-But at the same time it is a good idea to call it from time to time, to get some more unpredictable, crtypto-safe entropy.
+But at the same time, it is a good idea to call it from time to time, to get some more unpredictable, crtypto-safe entropy.

  ... more comming soon